TTT-2/docs/docs/developers/content-creation/icon-and-design-guideline.md

 A solution to this problem in photoshop is to create a white layer with a mask in the shape of the icon.
 That way even transparent pixels are counted as white and a good mipmapping result is achieved.

 Once the image is exported as a `*.png`, it has to be inported into VTF Edit.
-On import, a number of settings have to be set once.<br>
+On import, a number of settings have to be set once.

 >:bulb: Press `view -> mask` to show the transparent background.